 But TV allocations go as low as 54 MHz, so theoretically TVWS standards can operate that low also

 Why Sub 1 GHz is of interest for Smart Grid?

-Primarily superior propagation – compared to higher frequencies
+In many of the deployment environments and scenarios for smart grid devices, the frequencies below 1 GHz provide superior propagation characteristics Compared to higher frequencies.
+For example, using simple modulation, signals at 900MHz will tend to penetrate foliage (trees, shrubs, other plants) more readily compared with 2.4GHz, which is attenuated more by the water contained in plants and animals.
+Propagation through some building materials too may be improved at lower frequencies.
+The effective antenna aperture will be improved at lower frequencies at well (to a point).
+Bands in the 400 to 900 MHz frequency range provide good tradeoffs.

+In most regions of the world, there are license exempt frequencny allocations between 800 MHz and 1 GHz, and in many regions allocations in the 400 to 500 MHz frequency ranges as well.
+802 standards include operating modes to address these sometimes limited allocations effectively, with simple and low cost implementations.

 Include some example of range calculations comparing 915 MHz to 2.4 GHz.

-Effective propagation in real-world environments – building and foliage penetration

-Availability of unlicensed bands

-Low cost implementation

 Existing incumbents and uses in the bands.

 Depends on regulatory domain.
 In North America, the 915 MHz band is less congested than the 2.4 GHz band, but it is still used by multiple services and devices.